Can You Get a Car Loan With No Credit?

-It's possible to get approved for a car loan with no credit, but unless you have a cosigner to help you, your options may be limited and expensive.
-Here's what you should know about how your credit comes into play when applying for a car loan and your options if you have no credit history.
+It's possible to get approved for a car loan with no credit.
+However, unless you have a cosigner to help you, your options may be limited and expensive.
+Here's what you should know about how your credit comes into play when applying for a car loan and what your options are if you have no credit history.

 What Credit Score Do You Need for a Car Loan?